dimitardanailov/push-notifications/README.md

-# Simple Safari push notification demo
+# Push notification demo

+Application could send push notification application on Google Chrome and Safari.

+What's Notification API and Push API ?

 > Push Notifications are assembled using two APIs: the Notifications API and the Push API.
 The Notifications API lets the app display system notifications to the user.
 The Push API allows a service worker to handle Push Messages from a server, even while the app is not active.

-Current project send and receive safari notifications

 ### Demos